 Buffalo Academy of the Sacred Heart

-- Our 475 students come from 26 school districts and from more than 50 middle and elementary schools from throughout Western New York.
-In the Class of 2017, which is our largest ninth grade class in more than 50 years, 26% of the students are from public school, 8% have a sister who attends SHA, and 18% have a mother, sister or grandmother who is a SHA alumna.
+- Our 495 students come from 26 school districts and more than 50 middle and elementary schools from throughout Western New York.
+In the Class of 2018, 26% of the students are from public school, 13% have a sister who attends SHA, and 25% have a mother, sister, or grandmother who is a SHA alumna.
+In addition, we have five German exchange students.

-- The 91 members of the Class of 2013 were awarded more than $16.4 million in scholarships and awards to some of the top colleges and universities across the country.
+- The 100 members of the Class of 2014 were awarded more than $17.3 million in scholarships and awards to some of the top colleges and universities across the country.
+Ninety-five percent (95%) of the class graduated with Advanced Designation Diplomas.

-- Our rigorous college preparatory curriculum includes thirteen Advanced Placement and college courses, in addition to Regents and Honors classes.
-We offer four LOTE languages (Chinese, Latin, French, and Spanish), and a wide range of electives in technology, music, fine art, and dance.
-Over 57% of the Class of 2013 took one or more AP classes.
-Students can also take courses through the Online School for Girls.
+- Our rigorous college preparatory curriculum includes thirteen Advanced Placement and college courses in addition to Regents and Honors classes.
+We offer four languages other than English (LOTE): Chinese, Latin, French, and Spanish and a wide range of electives in technology, music, fine art, and dance.
+In the Class of 2014, 58% of the students took one or more AP classes.
+Students can also take courses through the Online School for Girls including AP Microeconomics, AP Latin, Journalism, and Genetics and Human Biology.

-- Seminar provides instruction in study skills and safe dating (9th grade), critical thinking (10th grade), standardized test taking strategies and ACT and SAT preparation (11th grade), and individualized college guidance including the application process with Naviance, an online service (12th grade).
+- Seminar provides units in study skills and safe relationships (9th grade), critical thinking skills (10th grade), standardized test taking strategies and PSAT, ACT, and SAT preparation (11th grade), and individualized college guidance including the application process with Naviance, an online college and career search program (12th grade).

-- Students can participate in a wide variety of clubs including Science Olympiad, Amnesty International, SHAcappellas, Life Skills, Yoga Club, Drill Team, Diversity Club, Film Club, Couch to 5K Club, and Ski Club (sponsored by St. Joe’s), as well as a musical and a drama.
+- Students can participate in a wide variety of clubs including the Science Olympiad Team, Mock Trial, Amnesty International, SHAcapella, Self-Defense, Yoga Club, Knitting Club, Diversity Club, 80's Film Club, Ukulele Club, Couch to 5K Club, and Ski Club (sponsored by St. Joe’s), as well as an annual musical and drama.

-- The Learning Center (TLC) at Sacred Heart Academy is run by Dr. Qian (Anna) Sun and offers academic support to students of all grades.
-The TLC supports and reinforces all learning styles in a comfortable, nurturing environment.
-Assistance with writing, organization, presentation skills, note-taking, and study skills is also available to help students transition to college preparatory coursework.
+- The Study Center (TSC) at Sacred Heart Academy is staffed by members of the English department and offers academic support to students of all grades, with literacy skills including writing and reading comprehension across all disciplines.
+Assistance with organization, presentation skills, note-taking, and study skills is also available to help students transition to college preparatory coursework.

-- Footprints Service Program: A school wide program that builds a life-long sense of commitment to serving others.
-In 2012-13, our students donated more than 18,000 hours of their time to volunteer, an average of 45 hours per student.
-The annual Day of SHAring is our unique school-wide day of service during which 500 plus members of the school community serve at 50 sites throughout Western New York volunteering thousands of hours.
+- Footprints Service Program is a school-wide program that builds a life-long sense of commitment to serving others.
+In 2013-14, our students donated nearly 20,000 hours of their time to volunteer, an average of 42 hours per student.
+The annual Day of SHAring is our unique school-wide day of service during which 600 plus members of the school community serve at over 60 sites throughout Western New York volunteering thousands of hours.

 - Classes are housed in a beautiful, architecturally significant four-story main building, built in 1928.